Anglesvar/Login-page/README.md

 # Login-page
-A simple Login page using Html,Css
+A simple Form Validation using HTML,CSS,PHP and MYSQL.
+Users can signup and can login after signing up and register themselves for course seletion.